Consumer FAQs: Banking, Saving and Borrowing Money

 Escheatment is the process of turning over unclaimed or abandoned property to a state authority, such as if a person dies without a will or a bank account is inactive for 3 years.
 Property may consist of, but is not limited to Savings and Checking Accounts, Uncashed Checks, Deposits, Wages, etc.

-Information about property escheated to the State of New York may be obtained from the Office of the State Comptroller or by calling (800) 221-9311 from within New York State or (518) 270-2200 from outside of New York State: or by writing the Office of the State Comptroller at the Alfred E. Smith Office Building, Albany, New York 12236.
+Information about property escheated to the State of New York may be obtained from the Office of the State Comptroller or by calling (800) 221-9311, or by writing the Office of the State Comptroller at 110 State Street, Albany, New York 12236.